rootstrap/blog/content/Contributing to open source: An overview of the django-drip-campaings project - Bruno Michetti.md

 ### Publish a pypi package

-Although there is work to do with the Django Drip Campaigns project, we already published the package in pypi.
-It's not something very hard to do, but it's important to know a few things before starting, so in this section I'm going to talk about the main points of publishing the app as a package.
+Despite Django Drip Campaigns is still a work in progress, we already published the package in PyPI.
+It's nothing fancy, but it's a must to know a few things before starting, so in this section, I'll be talking about the main steps for publishing an app.

 - Project structure: Your project needs a couple of files in a determined place to be published correctly.
 An appropriate structure could be: